AhmedManan/Appium_Mobile_Automation_Test/README.md

 Before running the Appium tests, ensure you have the following installed on your system:

-- Java ( JDK 17 recommended )
+- Python (Installed in your device)
+- Node ( Installed in your device)
+- Appium Inspector ( Installed in your device)
-- Android Studio
+- Android Studio ( Installed in your device)
-- A Code Editor ( [Spring Tool](https://spring.io/tools) built on Eclipse is recommended to run this project on your machine. )
+- A Code Editor ( PyCharm is recommended )

 ### Installation